kosmickaiju/red-alert-extension/README.md

 ## Installation

-This extension is not yet on the Chrome Web Store.
+This version of the extension is not yet on the Chrome Web Store.
 To run locally:

 1. Clone or download this repo
 ```bash